Lydian and Locrian: Dreamy vs. Unsettling Scales

 - You’re writing prog rock, metal, or experimental music

-- You’re using it as a temporary colour before resolving elsewhere
+- You’re using it as a temporary color before resolving elsewhere

 Try With Sound